ros-infrastructure/superflore/README.md

 distro, commit them, and issue a pull request for `ros/meta-ros`.
 The `--ros-distro` flag must be supplied.

-If you don't want to issue a PR for `ros/meta-ros`, you should add the `--dry-run` flag.
+Generating bitbake recipes without specifying `--dry-run` is not supported.
+This is because it is almost inevitable that changes to the metadata under recipes-bbappend will be required.
+Only when these have been made and the images build and pass the sanity test should a pull request be created.
 You can issue the PR later by using the `--pr-only` flag.

 If you want to use an existing repo instead of cloning one, specify `--output-repository-path OUTPUT_REPOSITORY_PATH`.